 Start by asking yourself if what you want to buy is a need or a want.
 Needs, for example, are food, shelter, safety, health, insurance, and education.
 It will take some discipline to master, but come January 2016 you will be relieved that you started today.

 Step 2: Become aware

 This is probably the most stressful step.
-For some it will be hard-hitting to face reality, but it can’t be avoided, not ‘n minute longer.
+For some, it will be hard-hitting to face reality, but it can’t be avoided, not a minute longer.
 Remember, just because you are ignoring your bills doesn’t mean they don’t exist.
 In fact, those unopened envelopes seem to multiply each time you look the other way.

 Step 2 is crucial since you won’t be able to find the way forward if you don’t know where you are now.
 Start by opening your bills and pulling your credit report.
 This will give you an accurate indication of where you are and what you owe.

 Just reading this may give you major anxiety, but whatever you do don’t quit at this stage!
 Push through and you will be well on your way to gaining control over your finances.